fbpx Skip to content

 Download and print a copy of the questions.

+The time required varies; however, we anticipate that it may take as much as 6-10 hours to prepare and submit a completed nominee submission.
 We recommend starting early to ensure you have enough time to thoughtfully complete each portion.

-During Step 2: Nominee Submission, nominees can save their progress.
+Yes, nominees can save their progress.
 Submittable auto-saves your progress as you go.
 You can return to the saved draft of your work in your Submittable account to submit at a later time.

 If anything critical changes with the information you submitted after the deadline, you may request to edit the submission.
 The opportunity to edit is not guaranteed.